This topic provides information about resolving issues that can occur when you configure SAML authentication.

 SAML authentication takes place outside Tableau Online, so troubleshooting authentication issues can be difficult.
 However, login attempts are logged by Tableau Online.
 You can create a snapshot of log files and use them to troubleshoot problems.

 If a user is having trouble being authenticated on Tableau Online, you should examine the log file to ensure that email attribute values returned by the IdP match the email addresses of users.

 To download the log file:

 - Sign in to Tableau Online.

 - Display the Authentication page, and then under Step 7, click Download log file.

-Signing In from the Command Line
+Signing In through Command Line Utilities

 SAML is not used for authentication when you sign in to Tableau Online using tabcmd or the Tableau Data Extract command line utility (provided with Tableau Desktop), even if Tableau Online is configured to use SAML.
 These tools require TableauID authentication configured when Tableau Online was originally provisioned.